picosh/docs/posts/faq.md

 So until we reach 10TB per month, there are no bandwidth limitations.

-Having said that, once we reach that number, we will average the cost across all users.
+Once we regularly reach our monthly allowance, we will have to re-evaluate our pricing structure.